-Merrick Bobb Partner & Co-Executive Director
+Merrick Bobb Co-Executive Director

 Merrick J. Bobb is a PARC Partner and Executive Director of its Los Angeles office.
-Merrick has consulted for on conducted work in the cities of Detroit, Michigan; Los Angeles, Burbank, Pasadena, Oakland, and San Francisco, California; Wallkill, New York; Albuquerque and Farmington, New Mexico; Mesa, Arizona; Milwaukee, Wisconsin; Portland and Eugene, Oregon; Denver, Colorado; New Orleans, Louisiana; and many others.
+Mr. Bobb has consulted for on conducted work in the cities of Detroit, Michigan; Los Angeles, Burbank, Pasadena, Oakland, and San Francisco, California; Wallkill, New York; Albuquerque and Farmington, New Mexico; Mesa, Arizona; Milwaukee, Wisconsin; Portland and Eugene, Oregon; Denver, Colorado; New Orleans, Louisiana; and many others.
 He currently serves as the federal court-appointed monitor overseeing a federal consent decree addressing the Seattle Police Department.

 Brian Center Senior Consultant

-Brian's consulting work has covered a broad array of issues for both small and large departments.
+Mr. Center's work has covered a broad array of issues for both small and large departments.
 This includes reviewing and editing policies and procedures; analyzing gang strategies; reviewing uses of force and the quality of related internal investigations; assessing the quality of training, advising on organizational management; devising plans to build more trust between officers and the community; assessing a department’s efforts to minimize litigation costs; and assessing the overall efforts of a canine unit.

-Brian has been active in a broad array of community activities.
+Mr. Center has been active in a broad array of community activities.
 He has served as Judge Pro Tem for the Los Angeles County Superior Court, a volunteer mediator for the Federal District Court, and as a delegate to the Alliance of Youth Movements, an organization that brought together the State Department, activists, and non-profits from around the world to combat extremism and violence.

 PARC's Network of Consultants